 An example of to crusade is to fight for equal rights for women.

-Origin of crusadefrom Spanish cruzada, altered after Fr croisade, both < ML cruciata < pp. of cruciare, to mark with a cross < L crux, cross
+Origin of crusadefrom Spanish cruzada, altered after French croisade, both from Medieval Latin cruciata from past participle of cruciare, to mark with a cross from Classical Latin crux, cross

 - often Crusade Any of the military expeditions undertaken by European Christians in the 11th, 12th, and 13th centuries to recover control of the Holy Land from the Muslims.

 - A holy war undertaken with papal sanction.